Original photograph of my grandfather. |

 It’s replaceable.

-A digitized image awaits matting
+A digitized image awaits matting and framing. |

 Most homes – including ours – display a mix of original material and high-grade copies (facsimiles, prints, etc.).
-I asked Laura Hortz Stanton, Director of Preservation Services at the Conservation Center for Art and Historic Artifacts, for pointers on “best practice” display of photographs, art on paper, and other items sensitive to light, humidity, and temperature fluctuations.
+I asked Laura Hortz Stanton, Director of Preservation Services at the Conservation Center for Art and Historic Artifacts , for pointers on “best practice” display of photographs, art on paper, and other items sensitive to light, humidity, and temperature fluctuations.
 Here’s what Laura recommends:

 1. Invest in high quality facsimiles.
 Hang them wherever you like and preserve the originals in long-term storage.